krakozavr/DeepMetaNeverSleep/README.md

 ## Features

-- Automatically detects when DeepMeta tabs are open
+- Automatically detects when DeepMeta4 tabs are open
 - Monitors for active file upload sessions
 - Keeps your computer awake during uploads (screen can turn off)
-- Supports multiple DeepMeta tabs simultaneously
+- Supports multiple DeepMeta4 tabs simultaneously
-- Works across Chrome and Edge
+- Works across Google Chrome, MS Edge, and other Chromium-based browsers

 ## How It Works